Description

 Risk and Exploitability

-No EPSS score is reported and the vulnerability is not listed in the CISA KEV catalog, indicating no known widespread exploitation.
-Nonetheless, a direct attacker can send a malicious request to the affected server, using the malformed path to inject headers.
-Because the flaw operates at the application level, the attack does not depend on external services, and its impact on confidentiality, integrity, or availability depends on how the injected headers affect downstream processing.
-The potential for serious damage is significant if the application forwards the request to an internal service, making the risk moderate to high for exposed services that rely on the vulnerable middleware.
+The EPSS score of <1% and the absence of a KEV listing suggest that widespread exploitation has not yet been observed.
+The CVSS score of 7.3 indicates a high severity environment.
+An attacker can directly send a malicious request to the affected server, using the malformed path to inject headers.
+Because the flaw operates at the application layer, it does not require external services, and its impact on confidentiality, integrity, or availability depends on how the injected headers affect downstream processing.
+The potential for serious damage is moderate to high for exposed services that rely on the vulnerable middleware.

 Remediation